Stone Leisure Centre

 New model for student accommodation at Royal Holloway, University of London

-New multi-level site will provide community spaces, state-of-the-art sports facilities in Croydon
+New multi-level site will provide community spaces and state-of-the-art sports facilities in Croydon

 College will help make UK world leaders in rail infrastructure